vresolv/vesc/README.md

 -   "sphere_radius" [double]

 4. Build the sub-project VESC_Motor_Controller
-5. Launch the created executable through command line and also provide the vesc config json file path
+5. Launch the created executable through command line and also provide the central_config json file path (in the configs folder)
 6. If prompted "permission denied" on the serial port: `sudo chmod 777 /dev/ttyACM0`